Liam-Tomas/Microservice-Project/README.md

 This document outlines the communication contract between the client application and the Windows 10/11 Optimization Program microservice.
 The microservice is responsible for generating a list of installed programs and uninstalling specified programs on the client's machine.

-Install Programs
+Install Programs:

-Request:

-‘GET /installed_programs’
+Request: ‘GET /installed_programs’

-Parameters:

-None
+Parameters: None

 Example call: